CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: RESULTS

 \paragraph{Recovery score: How well CLEAR-HPV retains predictive performance.} To further assess how well the discovered concepts retain the predictive performance of the backbone MIL model, we also compute a ``recovery score'' that quantifies how much predictive performance (e.g., accuracy and AUC) can be recovered using only the discovered concepts from different methods (including our CLEAR-HPV).
 (Details on how to compute the recovery score are included in the Methods section.) \figref{fig:compare} shows the results.
 CLEAR-HPV (AW-$h$) and CLEAR-HPV (raw-$h$) achieve the highest recovery scores, demonstrating that attention-weighted latent structure supports faithful, interpretable concept decompositions.
 Baselines such as heatmap-based grouping and Dirichlet clustering achieve much lower recovery scores, indicating a limited ability to preserve the original model's predictive performance.

 Together, these results show that concept discovery is most effective when performed directly in the attention-structured $h$-space, and that CLEAR-HPV can provide high-quality explanations of an MIL backbone's prediction by retaining its discriminative signal while providing compact, interpretable concept-based representations.
-These are strong results because they show that CLEAR-HPV (1) preserves the predictive performance of the interpreted model while reducing its high-dimensional features (e.g., 1536 dimensions) to only 10 interpretable concepts and (2) substantially improves the model's interpretability using its discovered concepts.
+These are strong results because they show that CLEAR-HPV (1) preserves the predictive performance of the interpreted model while reducing its high-dimensional features (e.g., 1536 dimensions) to only 10 interpretable concepts and (2) improves class-coherent organization of discovered concepts, as quantified by the our class-dominance metrics.